 Riding a mountain bike can help improve your balance and coordination.
 This is because mountain biking requires you to use both your upper and lower body to control the bike, and it challenges your proprioception (your ability to sense the position of your body in space).

-For many people, one of the benefits of mountain biking is that it helps them connect with nature.
-According to several studies, spending time in nature have be a huge boon to mental health and overall happiness⁴.
+For many people, one of the biggest benefits of mountain biking is that it helps them connect with nature.
+According to several studies, spending time in nature can be a huge boon to mental health and overall happiness⁴.

 So if you’re looking to get away from the hustle and bustle of city life, spending time on the trails can be a great way to do it.
 And if you live in an area with beautiful scenery, mountain biking is a great way to appreciate the natural world.

-Spending time in nature is one of the best benefits of mountain biking, especially if you’re dealing with negative stuff in your life and you need a little boost.
+Spending time in nature is one of the best things about mountain biking, especially if you’re dealing with negative stuff in your life and you need a little boost.

 Mountain biking is also a great way to meet new friends.
 There are lots of local mountain biking Facebook groups to get involved with, mountain bike clubs that put on events (Google your state + “mountain bike club”), bike shops that organize weekly rides, and other groups and events where you can find new ride buddies.